Harini30-lord/My-C--Task/Task-5/README_Thread safe.md

 "Thread-Safe Atomic Shared Pointer in C++:"
 \\\
-This project is a C++ implementation of a custom smart pointer, MyAtomicSharedPtr.
-It is designed to manage dynamic memory automatically and safely across multiple threads.
+This project is a C++ implementation of a  smart pointer, MyAtomicSharedPtr.
+It is manage dynamic memory automatically and safely across multiple threads.

 The core feature is its use of std::atomic for reference counting, which allows it to be thread-safe without needing explicit locks (like a mutex) for basic copy and destruction operations.
 The program demonstrates the correctness of this smart pointer in a single-threaded context and then stress-tests its performance against the standard library's std::shared_ptr in a multi-threaded benchmark.
 ///